groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/_index.en.md

         using GroupDocs.Conversion;
         using GroupDocs.Conversion.Options.Convert;

         // Load the source DOCX file
         using (Converter converter = new Converter("booklet.docx"))
         {
-           // Set the convert options and specify the range of pages to render var convertOptions = new PdfConvertOptions
+            // Set the options and specify the range of pages to convert
+            var convertOptions = new PdfConvertOptions
             {
               PageNumber = 2,
               PagesCount = 3
             };

             // Convert pages 2-4 to PDF
             converter.Convert("pages-2-4.pdf", convertOptions);
         }
         ```
         {{< /landing/code >}}
     # code sample loop
     - title: "Fluent syntax: A streamlined approach"
       content: |
         Fluent syntax offers a concise notation for common actions within the GroupDocs.Conversion for .NET API.
         The code samples below demonstrate how to leverage the fluent syntax:
         {{< landing/code title="Convert DOCX to PDF in C# using fluent syntax">}}
         ```csharp {style=abap}